 Also keep in mind that many organisations use external consultants to help them evaluate tender responses.
 This means they will be far more clinical in their assessment than someone with whom you have a relationship in the organisation.

-So, what I'm suggesting here is, do not to rush into responding to all of the tender questions and then try to re-craft your responses fit the evaluation criteria.
+So, what's important here is not to rush into responding to all of the tender questions and then try to re-craft your responses to fit the evaluation criteria.
 Rather, use the evaluation criteria to get into your client's mind.
-See what it is that your client is really trying to achieve through the tendering process and how your offer might best help them to achieve their objectives.
+Understood correctly, they will help you identify the client's hot buttons and inform your key themes.
+Comprehending the evaluation criteria will give you insight into what your client is really trying to achieve through the tendering process and how your offer might best help them to achieve their objectives.

 Whether you agree with the evaluation criteria or not, unless you meet them, you will not have place at the table to negotiate change in the future.